enso-org/enso/doc/design/runtime/runtime.md

 - A description of how changesets for open files should be handled.
 - A mechanism for handling the notion of active and passive 'layers', as well as on-demand optimisation.
+- An analysis of how the graph layout and metadata is handled.
+This should not longer be associated with explicit metadata in the source.
 -->

 ### 3 - The Compilation Layer and Type-Checker